biocarl/til-biocarl/README.md

                         ));
 ```

-# 📅 11.06.2021 Postgres commands
+# 📅 11.06.2021 postgres: How to speed up index creation?
 -   Speed up index creation and maintenance work related processes
 `SET maintenance_work_mem TO '1000 MB';` `SET max_parallel_maintenance_workers TO 5;`

-# 📅 11.06.2021 Useful Kubernetes commands
+# 📅 11.06.2021 kubernetes: Useful commands
 -   Shell into db
 `kubectl exec -it podname bash` `psql -U postgres -d db_name` // -c \"Direct string\" and -f \"Load from file\"
 -   Edit deployment files in prod
 `kubectl edit deployment DEPLOYMENT_ID` Sometimes needed `kubectl rollout restart deployment DEPLOYMENT_ID`

-# 📅 11.06.2021 Postgres Theory
+# 📅 11.06.2021 postgres: What is one disadvantage of using partitioning?

--   Disadvantage of using partitioning
--   if a a lot will impact query planner performance (over 500)
+-   if a lot will impact query planner performance (over 500)
 -   there are not global unique constraints, only uniqueness in a partition can be guaranteed
 -   [Course](https://www.udemy.com/course/postgresql-high-performance-tuning-guide/) you want to take

 # 📅 11.06.2021 GSuite short links
 -   Docs \>\> create and collaborate on documents
 `docs.new | doc.new | document.new`
 -   Sheets \>\> create and collaborate on spreadsheets
 `sheets.new | sheet.new | spreadsheet.new`
 -   Slides \>\> create new powerful presentations
 `slides.new | slide.new | presentation.new | deck.new`
 -   Forms \>\> create forms, registrations, surveys and quizzes
 `forms.new | form.new`
 -   Calendar \>\> schedule a new event
 `cal.new | meeting.new`
 -   Meet \>\> make video conferences and share your screen
 `meet.new`
 -   Jamboard \>\> collaborate in real time on a digital whiteboard
 `jam.new`
 -   Sites \>\> create a website to share info with others
 `site.new | sites.new | website.new`
 -   Diagrams \>\> create, edit, and share diagrams (formerly known as draw.io)
 `diagram.new | diagrams.new`
 -   Keep \>\> create, edit, and share notes
 `keep.new`

-# 📅 30.04.2021 How to use Postgres EXPLAIN
+# 📅 30.04.2021 postgres: How to use Postgres EXPLAIN

 -   What it is
 -   executed plan generated by the optimizer